Siuhnexus/Application/README.md

 ## Rendering

 To render this CV from source code, install Typst on your system or use their cloud service.
 If you work with VSCode, you can also use the Tinymist Typst extension.
+If you don't have already, install the provided font on your machine to use it.